 Marlee – The Ridgeback Puppy At Ellerslie Vets

-Ellerslie Vet Clinic would like to introduce you to Marlee, one of the latest additions to the Ellerslie Vets family.
+Ellerslie Vet Clinic would like to introduce you to Marlee at her firt vaccination, one of the latest additions to the Ellerslie Vets family.
 She had her first visit at our Clinic today and we wanted to share with you what her first exam was like and what is coming up for this cute little princess.

 A puppies first year of life is filled with lots of wonderful memories but also lots of health obligations.
 The first few months for a dog are a critical and important period in a puppy’s development.

 Marlee will have a series of puppy appointments to ensure she has the appropriate vaccination coverage and that her new family has the knowledge they need to help develop her to be the wonderful family addition.
 We will ask questions and cover many important aspects of puppy care, including information and advice on nutrition, training, behavior and socialization.